How to Apply

 Once you apply, you will send (or delegate) the recommendation form to your child’s teacher on your NPS application page in Ravenna.
 Transcript request forms are also available there.
 Both transcripts and testing should be send directly to the NPS Office of Admissions.

-We invite applicant families to attend optional events including Open Houses, Assemblies, Chapel services, holiday celebrations, and other community events during the school year.
+We invite families to further explore NPS by attending a variety of events including Open Houses, Assemblies, Chapel services, holiday celebrations, and other community events during the school year.
 Learn more on the Visit NPS page.

 Making admissions decisions about children as young as 2 or 3 years old admittedly is more art than science.
 We use the range of information we gather through the admissions process, but we have no rigid formulas or checklists.
 The main thing we look for is fit—our goal is to have a rich, warm, and diverse learning community at NPS, and the entire admissions process is designed to identify children who will thrive here.